 Starting on the east side, getting the non-bridge photos out of the way, this is a restored Lincoln Highway Shelter, constructed by the Aurora Automobile Club in 1923 as a campsite for long-distance motorists.
 (Chicago seems like a better place to stop, but that's just me.)
-It's found along Hill Ave., former US 30, on the west side by what's now the golf course entrance.
+It's found along Hill Ave., former US 30, on the west side by what's now the golf course entrance (first two photos NB and SB respectively).
 The water pump and furnaces all work, so in theory you could still shelter here, if not for park hours and stray golf balls.

-Galena Blvd., old US 30 in central Aurora, looking east from Broadway (IL 25) at a railroad overpass in the center of downtown.
+Galena Blvd., old US 30 in central Aurora, looking east from Broadway (IL 25) at a railroad overpass in the center of downtown and then ending up looking south underneath it.
 Galena Blvd. is now eastbound-only, with New York St. forming the WB pair.
 I believe New York St. was originally US 32, which was absorbed into US 34, which also bypasses the city to the south now.
 If it was ever 32, it became IL 65 for a number of years starting in the 1930s.

 Looking west from there where Galena Blvd. crosses the eastern half of the Fox River to Stolp Island, and north at the eastern New York St. bridge.
 The island is four blocks long, and all four blocks cross both halves of the river.
 Where the only north-south street, Stolp Ave., intersects Galena Blvd. is where the street grid divides into N, S, E, and W.

 To the south, the next bridge is Downer Place, but that has been ripped out for reconstruction, so you can see Benton St. beyond it.

 Continuing to the western Galena Blvd. bridge, and looking south at the western Benton St. bridge and where the Downer Pl. bridge would go.